GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ### Terminology {: #terminology }

-NFC stands for Near Field Communications, a short-range wireless technology operating at 13.56 MHz that enables communication between devices at a distance less than 10 cm and a transmission rate of up to 424 kbit/s.

-An NFC tag is a passive NFC device, powered by magnetic induction when an active NFC device (.e.g a phone) is in proximity range.
+An NFC tag is a passive NFC device, meaning that is powered by magnetic induction when an active NFC device (.e.g a phone) is in proximity.
 NFC tags come in many forms and fashions, as stickers, credit cards, arm wrists, etc.

 <figure class="w-figure">
   <img src="./nfc-tag.jpg" alt="Photo of a transparent NFC tag">